comet-licsar/licsar_proc/docs/index.rst

   #e.g. 155D_02611_050400 20141001 20200205
   #parameters:
   #-M 10 .... this will do extra multilooking (in this example, 10x multilooking)
-  #-u ....... use the (extra Gaussian-improved multilooking and) reunwrapping procedure (useful if multilooking..)
+  #-u ....... use the reunwrapping procedure (useful if multilooking or with dataset with too many unwrapping errors)
+  #-l ....... if the reunwrapping is to be performed, support it by lowpass filter (recommended, unless in tricky areas as islands)
   #-c ....... if the reunwrapping is to be performed, use cascade (might be better, especially when with shores)
-  #-s ....... if the reunwrapping is to be performed, use smoothing (two-pass unw approach, similar effect as with cascade, only milder)
+  #-s ....... if the reunwrapping is to be performed, use Gaussian smoothing (quite obsolete, changed for Goldstein-Werner filter)
-  #-H ....... this will use hgt to support unwrapping (only if using reunwrapping)
+  #-H ....... if the reunwrapping is to be performed, use DEM to support unwrapping
-  #-T ....... use testing version of LiCSBAS
+  #-T ....... use testing version of LiCSBAS (would nullify and use --fast, see/edit batch_LiCSBAS.py)
-  #-t 0.5 ... change coherence threshold to 0.5 (default: 0.3) during reunwrapping (-u)
+  #-t 0.5 ... change coherence threshold to 0.5 (default: 0.3) during reunwrapping (-u) - useful to control pixels coverage
-  #-S ....... strict mode - e.g. in case of GACOS, use it only if available for ALL ifgs
+  #-S ....... strict mode - e.g. in case of GACOS, use it only if available for ALL ifgs. rather for debugging
   #-G lon1/lon2/lat1/lat2  .... clip to this AOI
   ##
   ## following is an ongoing work, for testing only: